jstrieb/link-lock/README.md

 ## Acknowledgments

 Thank you to those who offered feedback on this program before its release!
+Thanks also to the Hacker News second-chance pool!